lubieniebieski/lubieniebieski.github.com/_posts/2018-02-07-treat-people-the-way-you-want-to-be-treated.md

 ---

-Read the first part of the "Principles" series [here]({{ site.baseurl }}{% post_url 2018-01-31-my-2018-principles-part-1 %}).
+Read the first part of the "Principles" series
+:rewind: *Read the previous part of the "Principles" series* [here]({{ site.baseurl }}{% post_url 2018-01-31-my-2018-principles-part-1 %}).

+---

 If I don’t know how should I react in a given situation - I usually use this simple rule: _Treat people the way you want to be treated_.
 It works!
 And this year I want to make it more special, so I add _treat them better_ on top of that.